kineticquant/Misc-Python-Tools/README.md

 7. macchanger_cli.py - More advanced variation of the macchanger.py used for Linux-driven activity

 **These tools and any variations made from them are solely to be used for ethical and/or legal purposes.
 TriVault and any contributor (employed by TriVault) to the TriVault tools as listed remains free of liability of any abuse of these tools, the code therin, and/or any variation of them in any way.
-TriVault's official release of any of these tools or the code theirin is strictly to be used for educational or professional, contracted purposes.**
+TriVault's official release of any of these tools or the code therein is strictly to be used for educational or professional, contracted purposes.**